fullstack-development/developers-roadmap/shared/middle-3/clean-architecture.md

 4. What drives the growth of development costs?

-5. What mistake do business managers and developers often do in context of priorities?
+5. What mistake do business managers and developers often make in context of priorities?

 <a id="org68f327d"></a>